GentlemansKiller/old-world-tasks-info/electronics.md

 * vise grips
 * set of qtr and 3/8 drives sockets ratchets.

+## General Service/Cleaning (all):
+* De-oxidizing spray for inside of knobs on components and receivers
+* Allsop Cassette head cleaning scrubbing kit
+* Allsop 8 Track Head Cleaner kit?
+Or else other brand
+* Long cotton swabs

 ## Video
 * Look for more tube TVs.
 Analog TVs.
 Maybe try to find a nice 1960s black and white TV as well.
 The older the better.
 Collect as many as possible
 * Tube computer monitors.
 For Windows98 desktop project as well.
 Preferably ones from before the year 2000